pawellabaj/auto-record/README.md

 ## Documentation

-For more information on how to use AutoRecord in your Java project, please refer to the project's [wiki](https://github.com/pawellabaj/auto-record/wiki).
+For more information on how to use AutoRecord and all its features, please visit the project's [Wiki](https://github.com/pawellabaj/auto-record/wiki).

 ## Getting started